Mal Donaghy: Club career

-The current Northern Ireland Under-19 coach, originally from West Belfast, began his football career as a goalkeeper with little-known Down and Connor League side team St. Agnes', before moving on to play as an outfield player for works team Post Office Social Club.
+Originally from West Belfast, began his football career as a goalkeeper with little-known Down and Connor League side team St. Agnes', before moving on to play as an outfield player for works team Post Office Social Club.

-After barely six months, he was on the move again, this time joining Amateur League side Cromac Albion, where his blossoming talent was spotted by then Larne boss Brian Halliday.
+After barely six months, he was on the move again, this time joining Amateur League side Cromac Albion, where his blossoming talent was spotted by Larne manager Brian Halliday.

-Donaghy's rapid rise in the game continued when, after just 20 matches with the Inver Park club, he was transferred to Luton Town in June 1978 for a fee of £20 000.
+Donaghy's rapid rise in the game continued when, after just 20 matches with the Inver Park club, he was transferred to Luton Town in June 1978 for a fee of £20,000.

-He spent 10 years at Luton Town, overseeing the most successful era of their history to date.
+He spent ten years at Luton Town, overseeing the most successful era of their history to date.
 He collected a Second Division title winner's medal in 1982, enabling him to experience First Division football for the first time yet.
 He helped Luton retain their First Division status, and was a key part of the team that finished a club record high of seventh in the 1986–87 season.
 In 1987–88, he helped Luton win their first major trophy as they achieved a shock 3–2 win over Arsenal in the 1988 Football League Cup Final.

 In October 1988, Donaghy departed from Kenilworth Road in a £650,000 move to his boyhood heroes Manchester United.
 It was at the time a big risk for Alex Ferguson to pay out a large sum of money for a 31-year-old, but Donaghy repaid the United manager's faith in him with some consistent performances in not only his favoured central defensive position but also as a full-back.

 Immediately after joining United, Donaghy was the club's first-choice left-back for the 1988–89 season, missing only the League Cup game for which he was cup-tied.
 However, his opportunities were limited in the 1989–90 season, and he was unable to make even the substitutes bench for the 1990 FA Cup Final triumph over Crystal Palace.
-However, he did make the substitutes bench for the European Cup Winners' Cup triumph in 1990–91.
+Donaghy was an unused substitute for the European Cup Winners' Cup triumph and the League Cup final defeat.

-United were First Division runners-up in 1991–92 and won their first-ever League Cup, but Donaghy's first-team chances continued to be restricted and he was also left out of the side that beat Nottingham Forest in the League Cup final.
+In 1991–92, United were First Division runners-up and won their first-ever League Cup.
+Donaghy's first-team chances continued to be restricted and he was left out of the squad for the 1992 Football League Cup final.